 In my group 14 of 15 climbers reached the summit despite only 4 having previous mountaineering experience.
-The experience of reaching the summit for the sunrise was an incredible feeling and definitely something I’ll remember for the rest of my life.
+The feeling of reaching the summit for the sunrise was incredible and it’s definitely something I’ll remember for the rest of my life.

 When to Climb

-You can climb Huayna Potosí year-round, but during the wetter months of December to March it’s significantly more challenging to reach the summit.
+You can climb Huayna Potosí year-round, but during the wetter months of December to March, it’s significantly more challenging.
 May to August is the peak climbing season.

 What Gear Do I Need?

 I went with Jiwaki Tours and they provided all the essential gear.
-The climbing equipment they provided included crampons, an ice axe, a helmet, a headlamp, boot gaiters, and a harness.
+The climbing equipment they offer includes crampons, an ice axe, a helmet, a headlamp, boot gaiters, and a harness.
 You will also receive 2 jackets, 2 pairs of pants, a hat, gloves, a neck gaiter, and boots.
 Items like a sleeping bag and a 50L backpack are available for rent.

 How Much Does it Cost?

 Day 1: You leave La Paz around 9 AM and drive 2 hours to the base camp (4,700m).
-In the afternoon, you go to a nearby glacier to learn the technique for using crampons and the ice axe.
+In the afternoon, you to learn the technique for using crampons and the ice axe at a nearby glacier.

 Day 2: You’ll spend the morning at the base camp and eat an early lunch before hiking for 2 hours to the high camp at 5,100m.
 Everyone goes to sleep around 8 PM to prepare for the summit attempt.